tompreston/recipes/content/posts/pork-ramen.md

 title: "Pork Ramen"
 ---

-## Notes
-* This is just a general method.
-You can be change the ingredients and their quantities.

 ## Ingredients
 * 1 kg pork tenderloin (Season with garlic cloves (one per person), 1 tsp salt and 1 tbsp pepper.
 Ideally an hour before or overnight.)
 * 4 portion ramen noodles